revilowaldow/BITC/Sessions/2025/12 14 - Session 57.md

 26sp
 43cp

-	distirbuted to crew and commoners
+istirbuted to crew and commoners

 3 scimitar
 3 light crossbow